-!
-Don't be suckered by "get rich quick" schemes or think that getting rich is as simple as some supposed "law of attraction."
+The only secret about getting rich is that there ain’t no secret!
+Don’t be suckered by “get rich quick” schemes or think that getting rich is as simple as some supposed “law of attraction.”
 The American dream is not dead and creating wealth for the average American only requires going for it, hard work, discipline, saving, good investing, and executing a plan!

-, International Sales Training Expert and NY Times Best-Selling Author
+Grant Cardone, International Sales Training Expert and NY Times Best-Selling Author